 Physiological functions of zinc: This essential element is a structural component of over 70 different enzyme systems in the body.
 It has an essential role in the synthesis of DNA and RNA.
 It is necessary for growth, division, and maturation of cells.
 Zink is important for bone formation and activation of vitamin A (crucial for the vision process).

-Food rich in zinc: Variety of food of plant and animal origin – seafood (oysters), red meat (liver), eggs, dairy products, whole grain cereals, nuts, sunflower seeds, pumpkin, and more.
+The food high in zinc: Variety of food of plant and animal origin – seafood (oysters), red meat (liver), eggs, dairy products, whole grain cereals, nuts, sunflower seeds, pumpkin, and more.

 RDA: 11 mg/day for men, 8 mg/day for women

-Daily upper limit for supplemental zinc intake: 40 mg/day
+The daily upper limit for supplemental zinc intake: 40 mg/day

 Zinc deficiency is frequently seen in diabetics, alcoholics, and vegetarians.
 Symptoms may include diarrhea, lack of appetite, hair loss, impaired immune system, atrial fibrillation, and mental confusion.

 - Concomitant administration of zinc and medications such as tetracycline, bisphosphonates, penicillamine, and quinolones, reduce the absorption of the medications and zinc.

 - Foods rich in dietary fiber, phytates, and oxalates can decrease the absorption of zinc.